lextoumbourou/notes/notes/reference/videos/nonsquare-matrices-as-transformations-between-dimensions.md

 The [[Column Space]] (the place where all vectors land) of this matrix is a 2d plane slicing through the origin.
 However, we consider the matrix to be "full rank" since the number of dimensions in column space equals those in the input space.

-So a 3x2 matrix maps 2d space to 3d space: 2 columns indicate you're starting in space with two basis vectors.
+So a $3 \ x \ 2$ matrix maps 2d space to 3d space: 2 columns indicate you're starting in space with two basis vectors.

-On the other hand, a 2x3 matrix maps 3d space to 3d space: 3 columns indicate you're starting in space with three basis vectors, two rows indicate that we describe the landing place with two coordinates.
+On the other hand, a $2 \ x \ 3$ matrix maps 3d space to 3d space: 3 columns indicate you're starting in space with three basis vectors, two rows indicate that we describe the landing place with two coordinates.

 We can also have a transformation from 2d to 1d (the number line).
 This transformation takes in vectors and returns numbers.